Education in Pakistan: Gender disparity

-The country of Pakistan is a profound patriarchal society.
+The society in Pakistan is profoundly patriarchal.
 Throughout Pakistan's educational system, there is a gender disparity between males and females.
 In fact, according to the 2016 Global Gender Gap Report, Pakistan was ranked the second worst country in the world regarding gender inequality.

 In Pakistan, gender discrimination in education occurs among the poorest households.
 Only 18% of Pakistani women have received 10 years or more of schooling.
 Among other criticisms the Pakistani education system faces is the gender disparity in enrollment levels.
 However, in recent years some progress has been made in trying to fix this problem.
 In 1990–91, the female to male ratio (F/M ratio) of enrollment was 0.47 for primary level of education.
 It reached to 0.74 in 1999–2000, showing the F/M ratio has improved by 57.44% within the decade.
 For the middle level of education it was 0.42 in the start of decade and increased to 0.68 by the end of decade, so it has improved almost 62%.
 In both cases the gender disparity is decreased but relatively more rapidly at middle level.

-Additionally, Pakistan has showed quite a bit of improvement since 2006 for literacy and educational attainment for women (Moin et al., 2018).
+Additionally, Pakistan has shown quite a bit of improvement since 2006 for literacy and educational attainment for women (Moin et al., 2018).
 One example of this progress recently made in 2010 was that primary education is a legal right for children ranging from five to sixteen years old.

 The gender disparity in enrollment at secondary level of education was 0.4 in 1990-91 and 0.67 in 1999–2000, showing that the disparity decreased by 67.5% in the decade.
 At the college level, it was 0.50 in 1990–91 and reached 0.81 in 1999–2000, showing that the disparity decreased by 64%.
 The gender disparity has decreased comparatively rapidly at secondary school.

 But, low female enrollment is still a very prevalent issue.
 A reason for this is that females who are a vulnerable group, are less likely to access as much education as boys.
 If they do go to school, this also affects their academic performance.
 In fact, in the 1990s, only 20% out of 50% enrollment were females who attended formal education.
 Factually, since female enrollment is so much lower compared to males across all of the provinces in Pakistan, literacy rates along with dropout rates are much higher.
 In fact, men have a literacy rate of around 67% versus women who have a literacy rate of 42%.
 Due to this early on prevention of females attending schools, males dominate the education field.
 Teacher-wise males dominate teaching profession by 2:1 with females unable to teach or being barred.
 If they do, they are limited due to cultural norms and pressures.
 In fact, there is 1100 males to 1000 female ratio.
 Additionally, there is not a female university leader presence in the whole country.